FlynnOwen/dotfiles/README.md

 ```

 ## Notes
-Note that the OS is automatically inferred at run-time.
+- The OS is automatically inferred at run-time.

-If using Ubuntu, requires version >= 22.04.
+- If using Ubuntu, requires version >= 22.04.